pelicanbaytennisgroups/content/page/Groups.md

 ## Finding a tennis group at Pelican Bay

-> There are many social groups organized for weekly play year-round at Pelican Bay<br>
+> There are many social groups organized for weekly play<br>
+Groups may schedule matches for the all or part of the winter season<br>
+Some groups schedule matches year-round<br>
+Groups are privately organized by Pelican Bay residents and are not a service of the Pelican Bay Foundation<br>
+Many players belong to two or more groups depending on when the want to play<br>

 Groups may ...